unnamed16/ycta_spider/README.md

 ***highlight***

-Use this command if you want to obtain links on highlighted comments
+Use this command if you want to obtain highlighted comments

 ```bash
 python cli.py highlight [-h]